-A New Release on June 15!
-My short story, “West Side Ghost Story,” will appear in Second Round: A Return to the Ur-Bar, which is a return visit to the eternal watering hole featured in AFTER HOURS, an earlier anthology from ZNB Publishing.
+My short story, “West Side Ghost Story,” appears in Second Round: A Return to the Ur-Bar, which is a return visit to the eternal watering hole featured in AFTER HOURS, an earlier anthology from ZNB Publishing.

 My story concerns a young woman named Sherry, who thought she knew it all, only to realize she knew less than she ever imagined: